 The United States is known to generate sensational and disturbing crimes that make headlines all over the world.
 The Kennedy assassination, the Manson Family murders, and the OJ Simpson trial are just a few of the media spectacles that became recognizable worldwide.
 Outside of the America media spotlight, international crimes and mysteries - such as unexplainable disappearances, alleged abductions, family murders, and unidentifiable bodies - have perplexed people on every continent.
 In some cases, which have gone cold for over 70 years, authorities and spectators alike still maintain hope in solving these unforgotten crimes and occurrences.
 Here is a list of some of the world's most baffling and sensational crimes that aren't as recognizable in the United States - yet.

 On the evening of November 30, 1948, John Bain Lyons and his wife were walking along Somerton Beach, a resort area near Adelaide, Australia.
 They noticed a well-dressed man about 20 yards away, propped up against a concrete barrier in the sand.
 He motioned erratically toward them but then was still.
-The next day, Lyons noticed the man in the same position and one finally checked on him.
-He was now dead, a cigarette butt positioned as if it had fallen out of his mouth.
+The next day, Lyons noticed the man in the same position and checked on him.
+He had passed since their last encounter, and a cigarette butt was positioned as if it had fallen out of his mouth.

-Lyons called the police, and the body was transported to the morgue.
-Although his pockets contained transit tickets from Adelaide, a pack of cigarettes, matches, gum, and combs, there was no wallet, cash, or ID.
+During the autopsy, the mortician discovered that although the man's pockets contained transit tickets from Adelaide, a pack of cigarettes, matches, gum, and combs, there was no wallet, cash, or ID.
 His behavior suggested intoxication or even poisoning, but an autopsy turned up nothing.
-His suit had no name tags and even had the brand names removed with one exception.
-His calves were abnormally well-developed, and his feet had a peculiar pointed shape that led to a theory that he might have been a ballet dancer.
+His suit had no name tags and even had the brand names removed.
+His calves were abnormally well-developed, and his feet had a peculiar pointed shape that led some to believe he might have been a ballet dancer.

 South Australian police circulated fingerprints worldwide and tried to connect the unidentified body to known missing persons.
-They also checked hotels, lost and founds, and dry cleaners for any relevant material.
-Then they found a suitcase in the local railway station's checked luggage office.
+They also checked hotels, lost-and-founds, and dry cleaners for any relevant material.
+They then found a suitcase in the local railway station's checked luggage office.
 Investigators connected thread from the suitcase with repairs done on the man's pants' pocket.
 Any items that would identify the suitcase owner's identity seemed to have been deliberately removed.

 Months after the investigation began, authorities discovered a small pocket in the waistband of the pants.
 Inside was a tiny rolled-up slip of paper with the words "Tamám Shud" printed on it.
 Eventually, investigators linked this scrap of paper to an edition of The Rubáiyát of Omar Khayyam, a popular, 12th-century book of Persian poetry.
 Translated, the words mean "It is ended."